 The tiny one seems just right for a nice piece of chocolate or two.

 FYI: If you don’t have a foiling machine you can just print them in black and white and attach them to pre-printed Halloween Lunch Sacks.

 -Laser Printer if you want to add foil – or just take it to your local copy shop, inkjet printers don’t work with the foil – also a little PSA, laser printers are much less expensive to print than inkjets.
 The laser cartridges last longer and are less to replace than inkjet cartridges.
 If you mostly print in black and white you might want to think about it.

 Print out the “Good to the Last Bite” Printable.
-Download it over on the Halloween TEMPLATES page.
+Grab it over in our Free Printable Library.

 Cut the foil to size and run through the Minc machine at setting 3.
 If you need to know more about how to use the machine just click here for instructions.